tedtoal/monitor_printf/README.md

 ### Choosing a serial port OR no output

-After the #include, it is recommended that you provide two separate #defines of a symbol such as MONITOR_PORT.
-One equates it to the address of the HardwareSerial variable for the serial port to be used (usually **`&Serial`**) and the other equates it to NULL.
-COMMENT OUT one or the other of the two statements.
+After the #include, it is recommended that you #define symbol USE_MONITOR_PORT equal to 1 when running the code with the IDE and serial monitor window, and to 0 when running it with no IDE, no USB port, and no serial monitor.
+After that #define, you should add a #if USE_MONITOR_PORT, and when it is 1, #define MONITOR_PORT to the address of the HardwareSerial variable for the serial port to be used (usually **`&Serial`**), then after a #else, #define it as NULL, with a final #endif.
 For example:

 ```
-// Uncomment one of the two defines of MONITOR_PORT below.
+// Set this to 1 to enable debug output to the serial monitor.
+// Set this to 0 when releasing code to use without the IDE, USB port, and serial monitor.
+#define USE_MONITOR_PORT 1

+// Define the port to be used by the global instance named "the_serial_monitor".
+#if USE_MONITOR_PORT
-#define MONITOR_PORT &Serial  // Enable printf output to the serial monitor.
+#define MONITOR_PORT &Serial  // Enable printf output to the serial monitor port identified by variable "Serial".
+#else
-// #define MONITOR_PORT NULL  // Disable printf output when using without the IDE, USB port, and serial monitor.
+#define MONITOR_PORT NULL     // Disable printf output when using WITHOUT the IDE, USB port, and serial monitor.
+#endif
 ```

+The value **`MONITOR_PORT`** is used in the call to the monitor_printf `begin()` member function to properly initialize the object for running with or without the serial monitor.

-**It is necessary to comment out one and uncomment the other of these #defines each time you switch between running with the Arduino IDE and serial monitor, versus without it.** The above example shows the commenting to run with the IDE and serial monitor.
-When you change to uncomment the NULL #define, this causes printf() calls to do nothing.
+**It is necessary to change the #define USE_MONITOR_PORT each time you switch between running with the Arduino IDE and serial monitor (defined as 1), versus without it (defined as 0).** The above example shows USE_MONITOR_PORT set to 1 for running with the IDE and serial monitor.
+When you change it to 0, this causes printf() calls to do nothing.
 You don't need to remove the printf calls from your code.

 ### Call member function `begin()` to initialize